charbelsako/pacman/README.md

 # Pacman GAME AI

-> Disclaimer i did not make any of the files in the lib/ folder.
+> Disclaimer i did not make any of the files in the `lib/` folder.

-This game was primarily made just to work with algorithms and not to actually make a game.
+This game was primarily made just to work with the a* pathfinding algorithms and not to actually make a game.

-* A* pathfinding algorithm

-You can find information on it on wikipedia.

 ## What's missing from this game

-Hopefully by the time people view this repository the game would be finished.

-**The map will be added at the end.**
+You can't kill ghosts.
+You can't stack blue coins.
+A good programmer
+Good visual design

 ## What i don't like about this project